DP-3T/gaenlib/README.md

   - Applications will require some (hopefully minor) changes to adapt to the library.
   - Crypto and Bluetooth parts are fairly advanced, client API (along with some implementation of the Tasks API) is just at the beginning.

-Matrix [channel](https://app.element.io/#/room/#coralibre:matrix.org) for CoraLibre discussion.
+There is a Matrix [channel](https://app.element.io/#/room/#coralibre:matrix.org) for CoraLibre discussion.
 The microG main developer is also connected and participates to the discussion.

 ## [Google libraries](https://github.com/google/exposure-notifications-internals/pull/15)
 Contains a snapshot of code from Google Play Services' Exposure Notifications module.